|

 from oppression or lack of governmental control.
 It has gone further than

-an essence of being.
-It can be expressed as "doing their own thing," or maybe
+mind, an essence of being.
+It can be expressed as "doing their own thing,"

 The Anarchist